JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - Broadside collisions occured most of the time followed by Sideswipe collisions.
 - Most bicycle collisions occured in the month of April and on Wednesdays.

+Most of the collisions happen around the hours of 5-6pm.
+Less injuries occur on Saturdays.
 ![Bicycle Collisions Heatmpa(hour, day of the week](https://github.com/nonoumasy/Bicyclist-Collisions-in-Los-Angeles-2013-2018/blob/master/la_bike.png)